skeleton9/garage/go/tips/variables.md

 var a [3]int
 f func(a, b int) int {}

+// define multiple variables
 var (
   Name string = "bob"
   Age int = 12
   )
 ```
+As declare and init with a value is quite common, GO provide simple way to do it.
 Use *Short assignment* like `a := 1` to declare a `var` with implicit type.
 It is only available inside function.
 Outside a function, every construct
 begins with a keyword (`var`, `func`, and so on)